John Dean: Criticism of Donald Trump

 Dean later emerged as a strong critic of Donald Trump, saying in 2017 that he was even worse than Nixon.
 He said, "It's a nightmare.
 They don't know what their jeopardy is.
 They don't know what they're looking at.
 They don't know if they're a part of a conspiracy that might unfold.
 They don't know whether to hire lawyers or not, how they're going to pay for them if they do.
 It's an unpleasant place."

 In February 2018, Dean warned that Rick Gates's testimony may be "the end" of Trump's presidency.

 In September 2018, Dean warned against Brett Kavanaugh's confirmation to the United States Supreme Court, a main concern being that the appointment would result in "the most presidential-powers-friendly court" in modern times.

 On November 7, 2018, the day after the midterm elections, Trump forced Attorney General Jeff Sessions to resign.
 Dean commented on the removal in colorful terms, saying it "seems to be planned like a murder" and that Special Counsel Robert Mueller likely had contingency plans, possibly including sealed indictments.

 In early June 2019, Dean testified, along with various U.S. attorneys and legal experts, before the House Judiciary Committee on the implications of, and potential actions as a result of, the Mueller report.

 In 2022, Dean said the January 6 Committee had an overwhelming case against Trump.
 In 2024, Dean said the Trump v.
 United States ruling essentially affirms Nixon's famous statement during the Nixon interviews: "When the president does it, that means that it is not illegal."
 Dean said Nixon "would have survived" the Watergate scandal under the ruling "because the evidence against him was based on official acts the Supreme Court has deemed immune from prosecution."
 Dean called the ruling “a radical decision by a radical court” and “judicial activism on steroids.”
 Dean elaborated his thoughts on the ruling:

 “Well, there’s actually two rulings in this decision.
 There’s a 6-3 for presumptive immunity, but there’s also a 5-4 on you can’t even have the evidence of official conduct come to play… This is very…this to me, appears to certainly influence the existing law on presidential conduct [and] what’s available…evidentiary speaking.
 Amy Coney Barrett said she didn’t think that it should be so restricted as the decision of the court itself was, so I think that Nixon would have survived.
 I think he would have walked under this ruling.”

-Dean had previously said Nixon might have survived that same scandal if Fox News had existed during that time (1970s).
+Dean had even noted Nixon might have survived that same scandal if Fox News had existed during that time (1970s).
 He said:

 “I think there’s more likelihood (Nixon) might have survived if there’d been a Fox News.”